 Another late blast of snow across the Rockies can dump feet of wet spring snow in some locations.
 But that doesn’t stop the sun from shining, and temperatures will continue to climb back up into the 70s in many places across Colorado.
 The smaller creeks will fill up and the water will start to rise.
-In summary: the spring melt is underway!
+In summary: the spring melt is underway, and that’s the best time to raft in Colorado!

 Spring Weather and Rafting

 Even as late as May, Colorado’s snowpack can stand at over 100%, leading to higher than average surges of water.
 This means when the runoff begins, there will still be a ton of snow up high.
 Depending on how rapidly summer temperatures arrive, runoff could last weeks longer than normal.
-At its peak, that means these weather conditions will bring some epic whitewater rafting conditions!
+At its peak, that means these weather conditions will bring some epic whitewater rafting conditions, making spring one of the best times for rafting in Colorado!

 Pro tip: the Arkansas River and the Colorado River often give great insight into when to expect peak rafting conditions.
 If you don’t want to miss the excitement, give us a call at 970-476-3700 to reserve your spot.
 Or check out our rafting trips.